US Work Visa for Dentists | VisaNation

 Perhaps the best option for a U.S. work visa for dentists is the EB-2 with a National Interest Waiver (NIW).
 While the EB-2 requires a sponsoring employer to offer you a job and acquire a PERM on your behalf, the NIW allows you to waive those requirements and self-petition without the need of an employer.

-This is perfect for dentists who wish to set up their own practice in the U.S.
+This is perfect for dentists who wish to start their own practice in the U.S.

 To qualify for the NIW, you must prove three things: